alunelo/Proton-VPN/README.md

 </p>

 <h1>Proton VPN Configuration</h1>
-This project explores the fundamental IT concepts behind VPN technology using Proton VPN.
-The primary objective was to observe the changes in properties such as IP address, location, ISP (Internet Service Provider) when A PC has no VPN compared when it does have a VPN.
+This project explores the fundamental IT concepts behind VPN technology using <b>Proton VPN</b>.
+The primary objective was to observe the changes in properties such as <b>IP address, location, & ISP (Internet Service Provider)</b> when A PC has no VPN compared when it does have a VPN.

 <h2>Environments and Technologies Used</h2>